-We have developed a cross curricular Anti-Bullying course which is taught through the
+We have developed a cross curricular Anti-Bullying course which is taught through the subjects that make up the Wellbeing Programme: Physical Education (PE), Social, Personal and Health Education (SPHE), Civic, Social and Political Education (CSPE) and Guidance.
 Cyberbullying and digital citizenship are addressed through our computer and coding classes.
 The number of Anti-Bullying classes in each year group is as follows: